Price out as HHS secretary after private plane scandal

 The first sign of Trump's ire emerged on Wednesday, when he said only "we'll see" after being asked if he was planning to fire Price.
 Neither Trump nor his top aides could say in the following days whether Price retained the President's confidence.

-"I was looking into it and I will look into it.
-I will tell you personally, I'm not happy about it," Trump told reporters.
-"I am not happy about it I'm going to look at it.
-I let him know it."
+"This is an administration that saves hundreds of millions of dollars on renegotiating things," Trump said.
+"So I don't like to see somebody that perhaps there's the perception that it wasn't right."

+The resignation was announced as Trump flew aboard Air Force One for another weekend at his golf club in New Jersey.
+Stepping off his own plane, Trump offered a thumbs-up sign when reporters asked if he'd accepted Price's resignation.

-Price himself offered a rosier picture, telling CNN on Thursday evening that he "absolutely" planned to stay on as health secretary -- a claim that was ultimately not meant to be.
+Price himself offered a rosy picture of his future on Thursday evening, telling CNN that he "absolutely" planned to stay on as health secretary -- a claim that was ultimately not meant to be.

 Not close